mbj/to_source/README.md

 [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/mbj/to_source)

 Reverse parser to generate source code from the Rubinius AST.
 Also works well under MRI using the mutant-melbourne gem.
 Currently only support for 1.9 mode!

+To source is the backend of [mutant](https://github.com/mbj/mutant) it is used to create the (mutated) source that is evaled into the vm.
+Also for creating the diffs.

+It should be able to create equivalent, but not identical, source.
+The current focus is to create *correct* but not *beautiful* source.
+Once correctnes is at 100% I'll focus on beautifullnes, so pls do not complain about excess of parantheses now ;).

 Installation
 ------------